|

 For 4 years, I served as founding Director of the Interfaith Research Centre (IRC), launched in March 1994.
 This was a research networking agency in Eastern and Southern Africa.
 Concerns were cultural research, Islam, Christian-Muslim relations and cross-cultural training.
 In connection with IRC I served as a strategy consultant for several international agencies working in Africa.

-I conduct sessions in cultural worldview research and language learning techniques for various agencies.
-Since November 2001, I have been Editor of the Registry of Peoples, a database of all peoples of the world with a unique code for each.
-This code enables any database on peoples of the world to compare and correlate, as well as exchange, data with any other database using those codes, without having to merge the databases.
+I have conducted sessions in cultural worldview research and language learning techniques for various agencies.
+From 2001 to 2010, I served as the founding Editor of the Registry of Peoples (ROP), a database of all peoples of the world with a unique code for each.

 Computing